Burning Rock Biotech Limited (BNR) Just Got Our Attention

-Burning Rock Biotech Limited (NASDAQ:BNR) went down by -0.09% from its latest closing price compared to the recent 1-year high of $39.75.
-The company’s stock price has collected 10.94% of gains in the last five trading sessions.
+Burning Rock Biotech Limited (NASDAQ:BNR) went down by -2.86% from its latest closing price compared to the recent 1-year high of $39.75.
+The company’s stock price has collected -11.76% of loss in the last five trading sessions.
 Press Release reported on 11/17/21 that Merck KGaA, Darmstadt, Germany and Burning Rock Collaborate on Liquid-biopsy Based CDx Development Using Burning Rock’s OncoCompass Target(TM)

 Is It Worth Investing in Burning Rock Biotech Limited (NASDAQ :BNR) Right Now?